Care home fire training - no practical session - unlimited numbers may attend - from £395+vat

 Yes we can include the findings in the hazard spotting session.
 We may also be able to take photos of the faults and include them in the training too.
 Remember, we also carry out fire risk assessments, so can provide both services on the same day.
 We usually apply a discount for clients wanting both services.

 Some fire training providers apply for accreditation for their courses.
-Our courses are accredited by the Institute of Fire Safety for Managers (IFSM).
+We are accredited by the Institute of Fire Safety for Managers (IFSM).
 Other organisations that approve courses are the IFE, BAFE and CIEH.
 The IFSM is a fire industry body that looks at all fire industry providers.

 Since all of our courses are accredited we are also awarded “Approved fire centre” status.
 This means that we can make some small changes to our courses and still label them as accredited.
 Therefore we can add your plans if they are slightly different from the advice we give.